TRAVEL WRITING 101 by Barbara Noe Kennedy

 - The markets: newspapers, digital and print magazines, books/guidebooks

-- A quick peek at self-publishing
+- A tiny peek at self-publishing

 - How to write a pitch